 Here are definitions of some key words and phrases used in family law.

-Child is any person under the age of 19, the age of majority in British Columbia.
-It may include an adult child for the purposes of child support.
+Child is any person under 19, the age of majority in BC.
+It may include a person who is an adult child for the purposes of child support.
 The Divorce Act uses the term “child of the marriage” when it talks about children.